 If you’d like to learn more and gain confidence in grocery shopping for healthy food please join us for our next grocery store tour!
 Email us at [email protected] or call our office at (301) 474-2499 to express your interest and sign up for a future tour.

 “Kaitlin gave so many tips and hacks to best identify diabetes-friendly foods!”

-They knew where to look for the information they needed.
-It was a great walkthrough of learning to shop healthy and smart.
+“Kaitlin knew where to look for the information we needed.
+It was a great walkthrough of learning to shop healthy and smart”.

 Looking for that FREE gift and more resources to manage your diabetes?

 This cookbook is filled with delicious, easy-to-cook diabetes-friendly recipes!

 Longing for support with others who are working to manage their blood sugars?
 Join our Facebook group where we strive to foster a supportive environment!
 Join our Living Confidently with Diabetes Facebook group and stay tuned!

 Stuck inside the house?
 Check out our virtual grocery store tour below!